 - Your relationship is built over time, in and out of session, but the majority of your interactions happen during Saturday sessions.
 Showing up and being present at the sessions is the baseline for your effectiveness as a mentor.
 Mentors are required to attend at least 80% of Saturday sessions during the school year.

-- Acting as a role model and caring adult for your mentee requires active listening, empathy, commitment, and integrity.
+- Acting as a role model and caring adult for your Student requires active listening, empathy, commitment, and integrity.
 Mentors must follow through on the commitments they make to their mentees.
 Unfulfilled promises negatively impact relationships, especially those with young people.
 Mentors act as role models to their own students and all the students on their team.

-- While there are no required meetings outside of Saturday sessions, mentors should be responsive to short texts/emails from their students during the week and actively check in from time to time.
+- While there are no required meetings outside of Saturday sessions, Mentors should be responsive to short texts/emails from their students during the week and actively check in from time to time.

-- All volunteers act as representatives of Minds Matter in and out of session and are asked to uphold the organization’s values and core beliefs.
+- All volunteers act as representatives of Minds Matter NYC in and out of session and are asked to uphold the organization’s values and core beliefs.

 - Mentors must have a 4-year college degree.

 - Mentors must pass a criminal background check and undergo child protection training.

 - Mentors work with Co-Mentors and their Students to complete their assignments on time.